 The program does allow for Traditional IRAs.
 Contact the Client Services team at 855-650-6914 for more information.

 No. All investing involves some risk and there is no guarantee of earnings or future results.
-However, the program offers a capital preservation fund, which seeks maximum safety.
+However, the program offers a Capital Preservation fund, which seeks maximum safety.

-While there is always a risk of loss, investing for retirement should be approached with a long-term goal to grow your savings over time.
+While there is always a risk of loss, investing for retirement should be approached with a long- term goal to grow your savings over time.
 The nature of the market is to fluctuate — there’s no way to time your investment activity to only benefit from positive gains in the market.
 Illinois Secure Choice offers investment options with various risk levels so you can choose the one(s) that fit your risk tolerance.

 Illinois Secure Choice Capital Preservation Fund